 Prof. Won Moon D.M.D.
 M.S.

-His interest in mid-facial expansion began in 2005 as micro-implant became available in USA, and he is responsible for developing Maxillary Skeletal Expander (MSE), a unique micro-implant assisted rapid palatal expander (MARPE).
+His interest in mid-facial expansion began in 2004 as micro-implant became available in the USA, and he is responsible for developing Maxillary Skeletal Expander (MSE), a unique micro-implant assisted rapid palatal expander (MARPE).
 He has been active in advocating non-surgical skeletal expansion in both children and adult patients, especially for those who may suffer from airway restrictions.
 His presentation in MSE has been widely accepted internationally, and numerous peer-reviewed publications are available.